Main

 Sustainability Governance and Oversight

 The Sustainability Committee is structured so that its activities are appropriately supervised by the Board of Directors, and matters discussed by the Sustainability Committee are regularly discussed and reported to the Executive Committee and the Board of Directors.
-The number of cases related to management strategy, sustainability, and governance that were discussed by or presented to the Board of Directors in the fiscal year ended March 2024 was 29 out of a total of 71 (including written resolutions/ reports).
-In addition, regular biannual reports on activities to promote sustainability management were conducted at Board of Directors meetings.
+The number of cases related to management strategy, sustainability, and governance that were discussed by or presented to the Board of Directors in the fiscal year ended March 2025 was 17 out of a total of 71 (including written resolutions/reports).
+In addition, to conducting regular biannual reports on activities to promote sustainability at Board of Directors meetings, the directors and corporate auditors, including external directors, also held free discussions on the theme of "Portfolio Strategy for energy Transition & Net Zero Emissions" and engaged in lively debate.
+Furthermore, Mitsui promotes sustainability management in collaboration with sub-committees and advisory bodies to the Executive Committee, such as the Compliance Committee.

 Sustainability Governance and Oversight

-Committee Chair Makoto Sato (Representative Director, Senior Executive Managing Officer, Chief Strategy Officer (CSO))
+Committee Chair Kazumasa Nakai (Senior Executive Managing Officer, Chief Strategy Officer (CSO))

 Vice Chairs Yoshiaki Takemasu (Representative Director, Executive Vice President, Chief Human Resources Officer, Chief Compliance Officer)

-Tetsuya Shigeta (Representative Director, Senior Executive Managing Officer, Chief Financial Officer)
+Tetsuya Shigeta (Representative Director, Executive Vice President, Chief Financial Officer)

 Administrative Office Corporate Sustainability Division, Corporate Planning & Strategy Division